dynamsoft-docs/barcode-reader-docs/parameters/reference/barcode-format-ids.md

 Setting `BarcodeFormatIds` to a specific value when barcode formats are certain may speed up the process.

 ### Read Rate
-Setting `BarcodeFormatIds` to all formats when barcode formats is uncertain may improve the Read Rate.
+Setting `BarcodeFormatIds` to all formats when barcode formats are uncertain may improve the Read Rate.

 ### Accuracy
 Setting `BarcodeFormatIds` to a specific value when barcode formats are certain may improve the Accuracy.